mvolkmann/blog/src/astro.md

   Vite does not perform tree shaking of functions defined in this kind of `script` tag.

-  For example, this WILL make the `demo` function available.
+  For example, this WILL make the `demo` function available to Alpine.

   ```html
   <script defer>